Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Application to Simulated Light Curves

 To obtain a quantitative understanding of the feasibility of photometric lag detection, we modelled the traditional spectroscopic and the two photometric RM methods using mock light curves simulated using the Cholesky decomposition technique described by ZKP11.
 We considered monitoring baselines of $180$, $540$, and $1260$ days and cadences of $1$, $3$, and $7$ days as a function of the line strength.
-The line strength $r$ is characterized by the ratio of line to continuum fluxes in the $\lb$-band, $r\equiv\overbar{l(t)}/\overbar{c}$.
-Note that $r$ is a function of both the equivalent width~(EW) of the line and the transmission curve of the filter.
-We considered $20$ log--spaced values of this ratio from $0.01$ to $1.0$.
-For each case we generated $50$ random realizations of light curves assuming a typical local Seyfert 1 galaxy like NGC~5548 with $\sigma=0.2 \overbar{c}$, $\taud=40$ days, $\tau=20$ days, and $w=2$ days~(e.g., Figure 10 in ZKP11).
+The line strength $r$ is characterized by the ratio of line to continuum fluxes in the $\lb$-band, $r\equiv\overbar{l(t)}/\overbar{c(t)}$.
+Note that $r$ is a function of both the equivalent width of the line and the transmission curve of the filter.
+We considered $20$ log-spaced values of this ratio from $0.01$ to $1.0$.
+For each case we generated $50$ random realizations of light curves assuming a typical local Seyfert 1 galaxy at $z{\sim}0$ like NGC~5548 with $\sigma=0.2 \overbar{c}$, $\taud=40$ days, $\tau=20$ days, and $w=2$ days~(cf., Figure 10 in ZKP11).
 We also include the same constant term $u$ in both bands, so that the $\cb$-band light curve is $f_{cb}(t)=c(t)+u$ and the $\lb$-band light curve is $f_{lb}(t)=c(t)+l(t)+u$.
-For each photometric light curve we assume a $1\%$ fractional photometric uncertainty in the total band flux~(i.e., $\overbar{c}+u$).
+The light curve means are still independently fit even if the input values are the same.
+For each photometric light curve, we assume a $1\%$ fractional photometric uncertainty in the total band flux~(i.e., $\overbar{c}+u$).
+The impact of any potential deviation from the DRW model on short time scales should be negligible.